-- b.
-Eligibility of candidates shall be verified by the Elections Coordinator and the AS Covernance Program Coordinator prior to the opening of physical campaigning.
+Commented [CH8]: The current Exec Board JDs have Completion of 5 quarters of college work, with at least 2 full-time (10 credits) quarters within the current academic year at Western Washington University Do we recommend scrapping this? b.
+Eligibility of candidates shall be verified by the Elections Coordinator and the AS Governance Program Coordinator prior to the opening of physical campaigning.
 The Elections Coordinator may require additional information from candidates in order to ascertain eligibility.
-The Elections Coordinator's decisions on eligibility may be appealed to the ASWWU Ethics Board. - c.
-The Ethics Board Coordinator, Ethics Board members and the AS Elections Coordinator are not eligible to pursue an AS elective position or to sponsor an initiative during the academic year in which they serve in their position. - II.
-Conduct - Candidates or any person otherwise involved in a campaign, including for ballot initiatives or referenda, will adhere to the Candidate conduct agreement provided in the candidate filing packet. - Under no circumstances are drugs or alcohol to be present, available, or provided at campaign related events, regardless of location or participant age. - c.
-Bribes, incentives, or compensation in exchange for votes are prohibited. - III.
-Campaigning and Advertising - a.
-The permissible and prohibited campaign activities in this section apply to students seeking or considering seeking elective office, or seeking to place a measure on the ballot, or campaigning for or against a measure on the ballot, or for students associated with a campaign. - b.
-The following campaign activities shall be permitted at any time; - (1) declaration or announcement of intended candidacy or sponsorship of a ballot measure. - (2) campaign meetings for the purpose of organizing the campaign or recruiting volunteers in which physical campaign material is not distributed, posted or displayed, For the purposes of this provision, volunteer sign-up sheets and candidate petition forms do not constitute physical campaign materials. - Á. In the event of required or necessary social distancing or a natural disaster, people must follow laws required by state, local and federal governments, Western Washington University policies and Associated student policies.
+Students found to be ineligible are subject to immediate removal from the ballot or immediate disqualification without the need for an Ethics Board hearing.
+The Elections Coordinator's decisions on eligibility may be appealed to the ASWWU Ethics Board.
+Formatted: Font: 8 pt The Ethics Board Coordinator, Ethics Board members and the AS Elections Coordinator are not eligible to pursue an AS elective position or to sponsor an initiative during the academic year in which they serve in their position.
+II.
+Conduct a.
+Candidates or any person otherwise involved in a campaign, including for ballot initiatives or referenda, will adhere to the Candidate conduct agreement provided in the candidate filing Under no circumstances are drugs or alcohol to be present, available, or provided at campaign related events, regardless of location or participant age. c.
+Bribes, incentives, or compensation in exchange for votes are prohibited.
+III.
+Campaigning and Advertising The permissible and prohibited campaign activities in this section apply to students seeking or considering seeking elective office, or seeking to place a measure on the ballot, or campaigning for or against a measure on the ballot, or for students associated with a campaign. b.
+The following campaign activities shall be permitted at any time: (1) declaration or announcement of intended candidacy or sponsorship of a ballot measure.
+(2) campaign meetings for the purpose of organizing the campaign or recruiting volunteers in which physical campaign material is not distributed, posted or displayed.
+For the purposes of this provision, volunteer sign-up sheets and candidate petition forms do not constitute physical campaign materials.
+In the event of required or necessary social distancing or a natural disaster, people must follow laws required by state, local and federal governments, Western Washington University policies and Associated student policies.
+The following campaign activities shall be permitted only from the first day of the winter quarter of WWU to the close of the elections in the spring quarter: Formatted: Font: 8 pt (1) verbal campaigning for a position or for a measure and recruitment of volunteers to work on a (1) verbal campaigning for a position of for a measure and recruitment of volunteers to work on a campaign, except where such activities are prohibited by "MWU policies, with the exception of reserved table spaces reserved, after notifying the Elections-Coordinator.
+(2) In the event of required or necessary social distancing or a natural disaster, people must follow laws required by state, local and federal governments, Western Washington University policies and Associated student policies.
+A) Formatted: Font: (Default) Arial Formatted: Font: 8 pt 8 dec.
+The following campaign activities shall be permitted only during the campaign period: